akydd/realworld-clojure/README.md

 Two things needed to happen for this to work.

 ### JDBC and DB
 The jdbc driver and db had to work together so that timestamps from the db were returned in utc, and not formatted for the local time zone.
-This was accomplished with the following design decisions:
+This was accomplished by:

-* use column type timestamptz to store dates
+1. Using table column type `timestamptz` to store dates.
-* set jdbc driver to return `java.time.Instant` values from the db:
+2. Setting the jdbc driver to return those `timestamptz` values as  `java.time.Instant` values.
 ```clojure
 (ns ...
    (:require ...